 Post-operative checks:

 The first six weeks of visits are included in the surgery fee.
 There is no charge if we see your pet at East Malvern during regular clinic hours Monday to Friday.
-A fee of $20 applies if seen for a post-op check on a Saturday morning.
 Post-op checks seen at out-clinics (Point Cook, Hoppers Crossing, Essendon, Frankston, Corio) will incur a charge of $45.
 Post-ops seen at rural clinics (Albury, Moe, Warrnambool, Bendigo) will incur a charge or $60.
-Post-op checks seen out of regular hours at East Malvern will incur an emergency fee.
+Post-op checks seen out of regular hours at East Malvern will incur an emergency fee ($200 plus any diagnostic tests and medications).

 After the first six weeks we then recommend a revisit at three months after surgery and then 6-12 monthly to ensure the health of the eye.
 There is a charge for these consultations.